Interested in the ins and outs of intellectual property law? Then you might just find your best career choice in a patent agent job.

 IntellectualPropertyCrossing - #1 Job Aggregation and Private Job-Opening Research Service — The Most Quality Jobs Anywhere

-IntellectualPropertyCrossing is the first job consolidation service in the employment industry to seek to include every job that exists and not charge employers to post jobs on its site.
+IntellectualPropertyCrossing is the first job consolidation service in the employment industry to seek to include every job that exists in the world.